abstractednoah/flypcv/README.md

 ## Installation

-For portable installation, simply include the [flypcv.sty](flypcv.sty) file in the same directory as your tex document.
+For portable installation, simply include the [`flypcv.cls`](flypcv.cls) file in the same directory as your tex document.
-To install the documentclass site-wide, place [flypcv.sty](flypcv.sty) anywhere within your `texmf/tex/latex` directory and then run
+To install the documentclass site-wide, place `flypcv.cls` anywhere within your `texmf/tex/latex` directory and then run

     texhash path/to/texmf